The Honorable Jon A. Oldham presides over Drug Court

 The National Association of Drug Court Professionals is the principal organization of professionals involved in the development and implementation of treatment-oriented drug courts.
 Since the first drug court was established in 1989 in Miami, Florida, the national drug court field has grown to include over 700 drug courts in operation or in the planning stages.

 The success of the drug court system is well documented.
 In 1999, 82% of all offenders entering the Akron Municipal Drug Court either successfully completed their drug court program or were still actively participating in the program as of December 31, 1999.
-From its beginning in May, 1995, through December 31, 1999, 291 people successfully completed the Drug Court program.
+From its beginning in May, 1995, through the present date, more than 1,000 people successfully completed the Drug Court program.

 Incarceration of drug-using offenders costs approximately $20,000 per person per year.
 In contrast, a comprehensive drug court system typically costs less than $2,500 annually for each offender.